aedoardo1990/Master_Human_Nature/README.md

 The colors chosen for Master Yourself are black, metallic gold and cerulean blue.
 The first two recall the colors of the cover of Greene's book entitled "Mastery".
 Gold symbolizes wealth and prosperity, abundance and accomplishment throughout history, reminding that Greene's books are a mix of distilled wisdom from the biographies of mutliple successful historical characters.
 Black symbolizes elegance, power, restraint, fear, evil and occult.
 It represents how Greene's books take deeply into analysis the negative emotions of human beings, the dark side of human nature, but teaches as well how to control and master them for our own goals and wellbeing.
 The color blue can be found only in the window on the index.html.
 Blue represents open spaces, imagination, the serenity and freedom that can come with wisdom and knowledge.
-On the Get Free EBook page the "Get your Ebook" button becomes green when the form is submitted to confirm that it is the correct action to get the book.

 ![Colour Scheme](./assets/images/readme_images/human_nature_colorpalette_readme.png)